Koredotcom/docs/docs/xo/apis/automation/rate-limit.md

 The Platform enforces rolling rate limits to restrict the number of API requests a user, application, or service can make within a dynamic timeframe.
 It helps prevent a single user or service from consuming disproportionate resources that could degrade the service for others.

-Requests are monitored against both 60-second and 1-hour limits.
+Requests are monitored against both sixty-second and one-hour limits.
 As long as neither limit is exceeded, the application can continue making requests.
 However, if the one-hour limit is breached, all further requests are blocked, even if the sixty-second limit is still within bounds.

 When a rate limit is exceeded, subsequent requests will fail, with an error message displayed for the specific limit that was violated as follows: